foxsi/general-tools/general-tools-cpp/hk/power/ptui/README.md

 ## Operation
 Before running, you will need a Housekeeping board with power, and an Ethernet connection to the machine running this software.
 Your network configuration should permit you to bind a local socket to an address in the 192.168.1.XXX subnetwork.

 Run it like this:
 ```bash
 $ ./bin/ptui ipaddress port
 ```
 providing your local IP address and port for your end of the connection.
-Once the UI launches, you can input the IP and port of the Housekeeping board.
+For example, the GSE computer would be run with local IP address 192.168.1.118 and port 9999.
+Once the UI launches, you can input the remote IP and port of the Housekeeping board.
 These are `192.168.1.16` and `7777`:

 ![image](assets/capture.png)